-The University of Toronto MSc Program in Genetic Counselling is participating in the Genetic Counselling Admissions Match through National Matching Services (NMS) beginning with admissions for Fall 2018.
+The University of Toronto MSc Program in Genetic Counselling participates in the Genetic Counselling Admissions Match through National Matching Services (NMS) beginning with admissions for Fall 2019.
 The GC Admissions Match has been established to enhance the process of placing applicants into positions in masters-level genetic counseling programs that are accredited by the Accreditation Council for Genetic Counseling (ACGC).

 The Match uses a process that takes into account both applicants’ and programs’ preferences.
 All applicants must first register for the Match with NMS before applying to participating genetic counseling graduate programs.
 At the conclusion of all program interviews, both applicants and programs will submit ranked lists of preferred placements to NMS according to deadlines posted on the NMS website.
 The binding results of the Match will be released to both applicants and programs simultaneously in late April.

 Please visit the NMS website to register for the match, review detailed information about the matching process, and to view a demonstration of how the matching algorithm works.

 The Department of Molecular Genetics offers admission only in September for the Genetic Counselling Program.